Overthinking, ruminating, or letting your thoughts repeat, is a very common function in your brain. But what if it affects other aspects of your life?

 - Write them down or verbalize them by talking to someone close and trusted.

-- When you write or speak your thoughts, you’re giving them a clear articulation, and are better positioned to face them.
+- When you write or speak your thoughts, you’re giving them a clear articulation, and become better positioned to face them.

-- Most often, in the process of writing or telling, you’ll realize the counterpoints to the negative thoughts on your own.
+- Most often, when you write or talk, you’ll realize the counterpoints to the negative thoughts on your own.

 3. Set Time Aside